Beauty and the Beast (musical): Lighting and special effects

-Plot
+Synopsis

 Act I

-On a cold winter's night, an old beggar woman comes to a young spoiled prince's castle, offering him a single rose in return for shelter.
-But the prince turns her away solely for her appearance.
-The woman warns him not to be fooled by appearances, as true beauty lies within, only to be rejected again.
-She then transforms into a beautiful enchantress and turns the prince into a hideous Beast and his servants into various household objects.
-She gives him the rose to use as an hour-glass.
+On a cold winter's night, an old beggar woman comes to a young spoiled prince's castle, offering him a single rose in return for shelter, but the prince turns her away solely for her appearance.
+The woman warns him not to be deceived by appearances, for beauty is found within, only to be rejected again.
+She then transforms into a beautiful enchantress and turns the prince into a hideous Beast and his servants into various household objects, while giving him the rose to use as an hourglass.
 The only way he can break the spell is to learn to love another and earn her love in return before the last petal falls ("Prologue").

 Ten years later, a beautiful young girl named Belle makes her way into town one morning to get a book from the local bookseller.
 On the way, she expresses her wish to live in a world like her books, full of adventure, while the townspeople note her unparalleled beauty but find her love of books odd ("Belle").
 Belle has also attracted the attention of Gaston, the local hunter and town hero, who admires her only for her beauty.

-Belle, however, is not oblivious to her peers' views of her.
-She voices her concerns about it to her eccentric father and inventor, Maurice, who assures her that she is anything but strange ("No Matter What").
-The two then put the finishing touches on his invention, and Maurice heads off to an invention fair donning a scarf knitted for him by Belle ("No Matter What (Reprise)") but becomes lost in the woods and attacked by a pack of wolves.
-After surviving a wolf attack, he enters the Beast's castle.
-He meets the servants, including Lumière, a maître d' turned into a candelabra, Cogsworth, the head of household turned into a clock, Babette, a maid turned into a feather duster, Mrs. Potts, the head of the kitchen turned into a teapot, and Chip, her son turned into a teacup.
+Belle, however, is not oblivious to her peers' views of her, and voices her concerns about it to her eccentric father and inventor, Maurice, who assures her that she is anything but strange ("No Matter What").
+The two then put the finishing touches on his invention, and Maurice heads off to an invention fair donning a scarf knitted for him by Belle ("No Matter What (Reprise)"), but becomes lost in the woods and is attacked by a pack of wolves.
+After surviving the wolf attack, he enters the Beast's castle, where he meets the servants, including Lumière, a maître d' turned into a candelabra, Cogsworth, the head of household turned into a clock, Babette, a maid turned into a feather duster, Mrs. Potts, the head of the kitchen turned into a teapot, and Chip, her son turned into a teacup.
 They welcome him, but the horrid Beast arrives and locks Maurice away in the dungeon for trespassing.